Jimmyyyy/Journal/README.md

 5/23/17

 Joseph and I were able to complete the accurate calculation of how long it would take to complete the cure.
 It now also calculates the days left instead of just years.

+5/24/17

+Today Joseph and I were able to debug an error where it would take 20 days to make the cure percentage increase.
+Once enough people are infected, the days should change to 15 but instead it turns to 5 and then 15.